 To use this functionality, the hook library must be included in the configuration of the desired DHCP server modules.
-The legal_log library is installed alongside the Kea libraries in [kea-install-dir]/var/lib/kea where kea-install-dir is determined by the "-prefix" option of the configure script.
+The legal\log library is able to save logs to a text file or a database (created using kea-admin see First-Time Creation of the MySQL Database, First-Time Creation of the PostgreSQL Database).
+Library is installed alongside the Kea libraries in [kea-install-dir]/var/lib/kea where kea-install-dir is determined by the "-prefix" option of the configure script.
 It defaults to /usr/local.
-Assuming the default value, configuring kea-dhcp4 to load the legal_log library could be done with the following Kea4 configuration:
+Assuming the default value, configuring kea-dhcp4 to load the legal\log library could be done with the following Kea4 configuration: